JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 `fetch(t)` waits for task `t` to complete and gets its return value.

 This model of parallelism has many wonderful properties.
-I think of it as somewhat analogous to garbage collection: with GC, you freely allocate objects without worrying about when and how they are freed.
+We see it as somewhat analogous to garbage collection: with GC, you freely allocate objects without worrying about when and how they are freed.
 With task parallelism, you freely spawn tasks --- potentially millions of them --- without worrying about where they run.